adamdecaf/docs/docs/watchman/search.md

 ### SDN Remark ID's

-SDN Remarks contain semi-structured data which OFAC attempts to parse.
+SDN Remarks contain semi-structured data which Watchman attempts to parse.
 One common element of this data is a National or Governmental ID which uniquely identifies an entity.

 ```
 $ curl -s 'http://localhost:8084/search?id=5892464&limit=1' | jq .